14.4.6 Errors with distclean

 Why was foo.1 rebuilt?
 Because although distributed, foo.1 depends on a non-distributed built file: foo$(EXEEXT). foo$(EXEEXT) is built by the user, so it will always appear to be newer than the distributed foo.1.

 More generally, the rule is that distributed files should never depend on non-distributed built files.
-If you distribute something generated, distribute its sources.
+If you distribute something generated, distribute all its sources.

 bin_PROGRAMS = foo